Lakorthus/100-days-of-code/README.md

 **Today's Progress**: I have joined the 100 days of code challenge and reviewed documentation about Git.

 **Thoughts:** I was very confident using git and GitHub, but today explaining to someone I saw issues that we could not fix.
-After some research, I know where to look for the problem.
+After some research, I know where to look for the solution.

 **Link(s) to work:**
 1. [git-oreilly](https://www.oreilly.com/library/view/version-control-with/9781449345037/ch04.html#:~:text=Within%20a%20repository%2C%20Git%20maintains,in%20a%20hidden%20subdirectory%20named%20)